piotrgredowski/poor-mans-t-sql-formatter-vscode-extension/README.md

 authored by [Tao Klerks](https://github.com/TaoK).

 Decision to create new VSCode Extension was driven by original extension being not maintained for last 3 years.
+Also current version of mentioned extension is not working with modern versions of VSCode.

 ## Marketplace